 Reflections: A Disney Lakeside Lodge — 2022 — Disney's 16th Disney Vacation Club property is in the works at the former site of River Country water park.
 Slated to open in 2022, the nature-themed, deluxe hotel will be located between Disney’s Wilderness Lodge and Disney’s Fort Wilderness Resort & Campground.

-Star Wars: Galactic Starcruiser — date TBD — Debuting as part of the new Disney 360 vacation concept, this hotel is being billed as a living adventure that allows guests to immerse themselves in an entirely new form of Disney storytelling.
-Guests will check in for a two-night adventure aboard a starship, the Halcyon.
+Star Wars: Galactic Starcruiser — 2021 — Debuting as part of the new Disney 360 vacation concept, this hotel is being billed as a living adventure that allows guests to immerse themselves in an entirely new form of Disney storytelling.
+Guests will check in for a two-night adventure aboard a starship, The Halcyon.
 You’ll become a citizen of the galaxy and experience all that entails, including dressing up in the proper attire.
 Once you leave Earth, you will discover a starship alive with characters, stories and adventures that unfold all around you.
-It is 100% immersive, and the story will touch every single minute of your day.
+It is 100 percent immersive, and the story will touch every single minute of your day.
 It will culminate in a unique journey for every person who visits.
 This new resort will be located near Hollywood Studios, so there will be easy access to Galaxy's Edge!

 New Cirque de Soleil show — April 17, 2020 — With the closure of the most recent show at Disney Springs on New Year's Eve 2017, Disney has announced Cirque du Soleil will develop a new original show that will pay homage to Disney's history of animation.
 It will feature Disney characters!

-Beatrix — date TBD — We're excited that this new restaurant coming to Disney Springs West Side will feature healthy food options, including vegetarian, gluten-free and vegan menu items.
+Beatrix — date TBD — We're excited that this new restaurant coming to Disney Springs' West Side will feature healthy food options, including vegetarian, gluten-free and vegan menu items.
 Beatrix is your neighborhood restaurant, coffeehouse and grab-and-go market all rolled in one.
 It will also feature a bakery and full-service bar with beer, wine and fresh-squeezed juice cocktails.

 Super Nintendo World — date TBD — Universal has partnered with Nintendo to bring to life experiences based on Nintendo's games, characters and worlds.
 The first new addition — Super Nintendo World — will open at Universal Studios Japan in 2020.
 Orlando and Hollywood versions are set to follow.
 We wouldn't be surprised if this ends up at Universal's Epic Universe!